qmuli/qmuli/README.md

 Compiling this qmulus results in a multi-purpose executable binary, which can be used as a CLI tool for management tasks like provisioning as well as the binary executable that gets packaged and used in all lambdas.

-Note: see more involved [DynamoDB backed RESTful API example](https://github.com/qmuli/qmuli/blob/master/examples/apigw-lambda-dynamodb/src/Main.hs)
+Note: for how to use currently available functionality and AWS integrations, see [examples](https://github.com/qmuli/qmuli/blob/master/examples/)

 Getting started
 ---------------